Lubraca/Supervised_ML_Models/README.md

 The objective of this repository is to showcase knowledge in supervised learning techniques, following best practices in code organization, documentation, and reproducibility for Data Science.

-## Featured Projects
-Multilinear_Regression
-- **ATP Tennis Performance Prediction** – Analyzes Association of Tennis Professionals (ATP) data to build and evaluate linear regression models for predicting players’ performance metrics, specifically the number of aces and match wins.

 ## Main Skills and Tools
 - Python (pandas, scikit-learn, matplotlib, seaborn)
 - Data cleaning and feature engineering